qmlbook/qt6book/docs/ch07-modelview/delegate.md

 # Delegate

-When it comes to using models and views in a custom user interface, the delegate plays a huge role in creating a look.
+When it comes to using models and views in a custom user interface, the delegate plays a huge role in creating a look and behaviour.
 As each item in a model is visualized through a delegate, what is actually visible to the user are the delegates.

 Each delegate gets access to a number of attached properties, some from the data model, others from the view.
 From the model, the properties convey the data for each item to the delegate.
 From the view, the properties convey state information related to the delegate within the view.
+Let's dive into the properties from the view.

 The most commonly used properties attached from the view are `ListView.isCurrentItem` and `ListView.view`.
 The first is a boolean indicating if the item is the current item, while the latter is a read-only reference to the actual view.
 Through access to the view, it is possible to create general, reusable delegates that adapt to the size and nature of the view in which they are contained.
 In the example below, the `width` of each delegate is bound to the `width` of the view, while the background `color` of each delegate depends on the attached `ListView.isCurrentItem` property.